 Why You Should Set Running Goals

 First, goals give you something to achieve.
+Goals don’t have to be outlandish or newspaper-worthy.
+Set small, achievable goals.
 It could be as simple as you want to get outside and run at least a mile every day.
-That’s not a super crazy goal like running a sub-3-hour marathon, but it expresses why you run.
+It could be that you want to run three times a week.
+These are not ambitious, long-term goals like running a sub-3-hour marathon.
+But they still express why you run.

 Second, goals will guide your training.
 If you want to run a mile every day, that’s a pretty clear training plan.
 However, you’ll have a completely different training plan if you want to run a sub-3-hour marathon.